Gladden Pappin: Biography

 In 2017, Pappin joined the University of Dallas as an assistant professor of politics, and was promoted to associate professor with tenure in 2021.
 In September 2021, Pappin moved to Budapest, Hungary, as a visiting senior fellow of the Mathias Corvinus Collegium.
+Pappin stated at the time that he decided to relocate to Hungary after receiving gay pride themed advertising catalogs in the mail at his home in Dallas.
+He claimed that these advertisements showed that the American economy had been captured by the what he called the “the globo-homo complex” as a result of the U.S. conservative movement's embrace of "libertarian economics" and "the introduction of the laissez-faire mentality into the moral realm."